ianthekid/Flight-Wordpress-Plugin/readme.txt

 === Flight by Canto ===
 Contributors: Canto Inc.
-Tags: wordpress, plugin, Flight by Canto
+Tags: brand management, Cloud Storage, DAM, digital asset management, file storage, Flight by Canto, image management, marketing tool
 Requires at least: 4.0
 Tested up to: 4.4.2
-Stable tag: 1.2.0
+Stable tag: 1.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Pull in photos, images and graphics from your Flight instance.
+Easily find and publish your creative assets directly to wordpress without searching through emails or folders using Flight.

 == Description ==

-Pull in photos, images, and any other web-safe graphic file format from your Flight account directly into Wordpress.
+Easily find and publish photos, images, and any other web-safe media file from directly to your WordPress website.
+Simplify collaboration with your your creative team by retrieving media without having to search through emails or folders.

-You can browse your Library using the Folder and Album tree menu to quickly find files.
-Or use the Global Search to find exactly what you need by searching within filenames, descriptions, comments, keywords, tags, and even the person who uploaded it.
+You can browse your Library using the Folder tree menu to quickly find files saved within Albums.
+Or use the Global Search to find exactly what you need by searching within filenames, descriptions, comments, keywords, tags, and even by the name of person who uploaded it.

-Once you locate your image file, simply select it to bring up the familiar, native Wordpress image attachment.
-Select your size, alignment and link options.
-The image alt tag will be auto-populated with file information for you.
-As the image is being inserted into post, it will be saved locally to your Wordpress Media library.
-This will ensure it is indexed by Google for SEO within your permalink structure, and also saved with your website backup and CDN processes.
+Once you locate your file, simply select it as your image attachment.
+Define your size, alignment and link options as you normally would.
+Once you click to insert the image, it will be automatically saved locally to your Wordpress Media library.
+This will ensure it is indexed by Google for SEO within your permalink structure, and also saved when you backup your website or cache images on a CDN.

-Don't have a Flight account? https://www.canto.com/flight/
+Don't have a Flight account? <a href="https://www.canto.com/flight/?utm_source=wordpress&utm_medium=plugin&utm_campaign=wordpress">Start free trial</a>

 == Installation ==